Please drive according to road conditions. For after-hours road concerns please call 705-789-1751 and select option "2".

 Salt is applied along the main routes and designated secondary routes early in a storm event in order to prevent snow from adhering to the pavement.
 This allows the plow to clear the streets more effectively while providing an increased level of safety.

 Salting may be repeated, as necessary, until a bare pavement condition is achieved.
-Critical areas, such as steep hills, curves, bridges, intersections and approaches to railway crossings receive top priority.
+Critical areas such as steep hills, curves, bridges, intersections and approaches to railway crossings receive top priority.

-In addition, salt is not used on any roads when temperatures become so low that it can no longer effectively melt ice.
+Sand is used on secondary streets and in agricultural areas to provide traction and reduce slippery conditions.
+Salt is not used on any roads when temperatures become so low that it can no longer effectively melt ice.